jakewvincent/mkdnflow.nvim/README.md

     * When a parent to-do is marked complete and one child to-do is reverted to not-yet-started or in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete or in-progress and all child to-dos have been reverted to not-yet-started, the parent to-do is marked not-yet-started.
 * Smart(er) behavior when `<CR>`ing in lists (NOTE: currently not enabled by default.
 See below.)
+    * NOTE: The following functionality is disabled by default in case some find it intrusive.
+To enable the functionality, remap `<CR>` in insert mode (see the following code block).
     * In unordered lists: Add another bullet on the next line, unless the current list item is empty, in which case it will be erased
     * In ordered lists: Add another item on the next line (keeping numbering updated), unless the current item is empty, in which case it will be erased
     * In unordered and ordered to-do lists: Add another to-do item on the next line, unless the current to-do is empty, in which case it will be replaced with a simple (non-to-do) list item
-    * NOTE: The above list functions are currently disabled by default in case some find them too intrusive.
-Please test them and provide feedback!
-To enable the functionality, you'll need to remap `<CR>` in insert mode:
+    * 🆕 Automatically indent a new list item when the current one ends in a colon

 ```lua
 require('mkdnflow').setup({